Sector

 • Ignoring the KPI framework.
 If the tender specifies performance indicators and your response does not address each one with your proposed measurement method, reporting frequency, and remedial action process, you are leaving marks on the table.

 • Underestimating mobilisation.
 Patient transport mobilisation involves fleet procurement or transfer, depot setup, system integration with NHS booking platforms, staff recruitment or TUPE transfer, and route planning.
-A two-paragraph mobilisation plan for a 10-year contract worth tens of millions is not credible.
-Commissioners want week-by-week detail with named responsibilities and risk mitigation.
+TUPE in patient transport often involves hundreds of transferring employees and fleet assets — this requires its own workstream with legal oversight, consultation timelines, and contingency planning.
+A two-paragraph mobilisation plan for a contract worth tens of millions is not credible.
+Commissioners want week-by-week detail with named responsibilities and risk mitigation across every workstream.

 How we help